-Hey guys, are you tired of begging someone to help you knot your tie?
-It’s easier to learn when you watch someone shows you face-to-face.
+Hey guys, are you tired of begging someone to help you knot your neck-tie?
+We’ll show you how.
+Knotting a tie is easy to learn by watching do it in front of you.
 In this post, you will learn how to tie a perfect tie by watching and practicing along the below step by step video tutorial.
 The steps are easy to follow, and simplifies the process of tying a tie.
 Now watch the tie video tutorial below.

 Why Learn How to Tie and Wear a Tie?

-The tie is an essential part of the men’s fashion accessory, and we can’t think of a Nigerian white wedding where the groom and his men showed up without their neck-ties.
-Ties are even worn in other places such as to school or work – occasionally by girls.
+Neckties are an essential part of men’s (and grooms’) fashion accessory, and we can’t think of a wedding where the groom and his groomsmen showed up without them.
+Ties are even worn to non-wedding places such as to school or work – occasionally by girls.
 Yet, most men (even some grooms-to-be) don’t know how to knot a perfect neck tie.
-Well, we can excuse them, as fewer and fewer men wear tie now tie ties every day.Photo Credit: Obi Nwokedi (Nigerian Wedding Photographer, UK)
+Well, we can excuse them, as these days, fewer men dress up in formal looks without ties.

 Contrary to the saying that the wedding day Is the bride’s day, it’s also the groom’s day.
 Agreed, every guest is looking forward to sighting what the bride’s gown looks like.
 But within that small time, while the groom is standing at the altar waiting for her to walk in, all eyes are on him (and also on his outfit and his tie).
 I bet you won’t want to fall our hand, Mr. Glam Groom (that’s after learning from the video above)!